enonic/app-superhero-blog/README.md

 Comprehensive documentation for this module is being created.

-* TODO: Write documentation and insert link
-* TODO: Make a full-width page.
+* TODO: Rename full-width layout to one-column
-* TODO: Make it possible to have the post-list page not the home page.
+* TODO: Rename 70/30 layout to two-column
+* TODO: Create "Post show - Full width" page template
+* TODO: Rename "Post show" to "Post show - Two columns"
 * TODO: Finish the date meta data in various parts when the CMS date bugs are worked out.
 * TODO: Finish the dynamic classes and IDs in various parts.
 * TODO: Create the Meta part with login/out and stuff.